NadimGhaznavi/Db4E/pages/reports/Sidechain-Hashrate-180-Days.md

 ---
 layout: post
-title: Hashrate of the Local Pool in KH/s
+title: Hashrate of the Sidechain in MH/s
 date: 2025-06-02
 ---